-Tor [35] is a popular anonymity network that provides anonymity for Internet users, currently serving 1.8 million users on a daily basis [13].
+TOR [42] is a popular anonymity network that provides anonymity for Internet users, currently serving 1.8 million users on a daily basis [15].
 Tor provides sender anonymity through multi-hop onion routing/encryption as well as responder anonymity using "rendezvous points" that allow the operation of hidden services.
 It is a volunteer-based network in which world-wide volunteers donate their computation and network resources to run open-source Tor software.
-At the time of this writing, Tor consists of 10,000 relays, with some relay nodes even known to be run by a variety of law enforcement agencies around the world [5, 15].
+At the time of this writing, Tor consists of 8,186 relays [15].
+Some nodes suspected to be sibyls run by law-enforcement agencies around the world [7], [17].
 However, it is not without limitations.